 How to Add Chengdu to Your China Itinerary

-Chengdu fits easily in to most China itineraries.
+Chengdu fits easily into most China itineraries.
 It lies close enough to Xi’An and can be added in a Beijing – Xi’An – Shanghai itinerary, it is included in our 2-week China itinerary and also in our 4-week China Itinerary.
 It sits close to Chongqing and both Fenghuang Ancient Town and Furong Ancient Town making it a great add on to a Zhangjiajie National Park trip.

 Travel Tips for Chengdu